AgentSquare: Automatic LLM Agent Search in Modular Design Space: Introduction

 This paper addresses a novel research problem --- \underline{Mo}dularized \underline{L}LM \underline{A}gent \underline{S}earch (MoLAS).
 The goal is to automatically optimize LLM agent designs by leveraging the experience of published or evaluated modules.
 Therefore, the core of our work is a modular design space for LLM agents, comprising 4 categories of modules: \emph{Planning}, \emph{Reasoning}, \emph{Tool Use}, and \emph{Memory}.
 This design space is abstracted from a thorough literature review of existing agentic systems (details provided in Section 2).
 It is important to note that our goal is not to propose the most comprehensive, one-size-fits-all LLM agent design space, but rather to demonstrate that our modular design space enables researchers and intelligent search algorithms to fully exploit the potential of prior successful designs.
-Thus, our key consideration is providing a standardized IO interface for these modules, facilitating easy recombination of modules from different agentic systems and hence enabling efficient search for novel agents.
+MoLAS is a guided and constrained searching problem in the modular design space, which is a subset of the entire code search proposed in ADAS~\citep{hu2024automated}.
+However, MoLAS has a nice feature of providing standardized IO interfaces for agent modules, facilitating easy recombination of modules from different agentic systems and hence enabling efficient search for novel agents.
 Our design space is also highly extensible, allowing new agentic systems to be integrated as plug-in modules.
 Therefore, it provides a platform to consolidate the collective efforts of the research community on LLM agents.
 The overview of this work is illustrated in Figure~\ref{figure1}.

 Building on this modular design space, we propose a novel LLM agent search framework called AgentSquare.
 Specifically, AgentSquare optimizes LLM agents through the mechanisms of \emph{module evolution} and \emph{recombination}.
 The \emph{module evolution} mechanism leverages an evolutionary meta-prompt to explore new modules through prompt-level optimization, which jointly models task descriptions, existing modules, and the performance of evaluated modules.
 Besides, the \emph{module recombination} mechanism performs module-level optimization by leveraging the reasoning power of LLMs to strategically search for promising module combinations.
 To reduce the expensive evaluation costs of LLM agents, we further introduce a performance predictor that implements an in-context surrogate model for newly proposed LLM agents, enabling us to skip unpromising candidates and significantly accelerate the search process.